Ah, the Facebook Boost button… One of our favorite marketing tools and also one of the most misunderstood.

 - Quick and easy: Want to get one of your posts to a bigger audience fast?
 Boosting a post is a great way to do that!
 If your post is related to some current event or something that is very timely for something going on in the world, boosting a post will allow you to get that message out very quickly.
 Also, by using posts that already exist, you take out the need to make unique creative and copy, which will save you some time too.

-- Easy to read analytics: One thing that is necessary to ensure the success of your Facebook Ads is to look back and see what worked well.
-You could do this by going into your Facebook Ads Manager, but that can be confusing and hard to read.
+- Easy to read analytics: One thing that is necessary to ensure the success of your Facebook Ads is to look back and see what has worked well.
+You could do this by going into your Facebook Ads Manager, but that tends to be confusing and hard to read.
 When you boost a Facebook post, you get access to a simpler analytics system that only shows you the information that you need.
 This makes it much easier to improve your ads going forward.

 What are the cons of boosting a Facebook post?

-- Limited targeting: While boosting a Facebook post will allow you to do some very high level targeting, you will not have the depth or targeting you get with Facebook’s full advertising platform.
+- Limited targeting: While boosting a Facebook post will allow you to do some very high-level targeting, you will not have the depth or targeting you get with Facebook’s full advertising platform.
 While this might not be a big deal all the time, it will become an issue if your post only really resonates with a certain market.

-- Long-term strategy: Like we talked about in the pros section, boosting a Facebook post is great for short-term punch, however, boosting posts is not a good long-term strategy.
+- Long-term strategy: As we talked about in the pros section, boosting a Facebook post is great for a short-term punch, however, boosting posts is not a good long-term strategy.
 You can waste a lot of money very quickly by just boosting posts all over the place and it might not get you very far.
 If you are looking to invest in Facebook advertising long-term, boosting posts isn’t for you.
 At that point, you should invest some time into learning the Facebook Ads Manager platform for more advanced features.

 Facebook does a good job of pushing “Boosting” to small businesses that haven’t done any advertising before.
 From Facebook’s side, they are looking to collect additional revenue from businesses that would not have done any advertising otherwise.